Lambrie/Lambrie.github.io/_posts/2020-06-08-generate-pdf-aws-lambda.md

 ### Add python modules
 In our case we would like to add ReportLab.
 The easiest way is to create a new project on your local machine, create a virtual environment, add all the required modules and zip the site packages for upload.

+The site packages will be located at /venv/Lib/site-packages

+You can zip all the packages avalilable in the site-packages, but to keep the size of the zip file down, we can add the following folders into a seperate zip file:
+* PIL
+* Pillow-7.1.2.dist-info
+* reportlab
+* reportlab-3.5.42.dist-info

 ### The function
 The lambda function is declared in the handler section.
 In our case we will keep it to the default as lambda_function.lambda_handler, which refers to the python file lambda_function.py and the lambda_handler function within.